AlbaneCM/airbnb/README.md

 First Data Science project

 Goal: to train on concepts reviewed so far on Python, Pandas, NumPy, Seaborn, Matlplotlib.
-This project mainly applies data visualization notions.

 Web scraping and machine learning have not been reviewed yet.